 An organization requires strategies to optimize supply chain management to improve everyone’s task who is involved in it.
-It includes the suppliers, manufacturer, distributor, and consumer.
-The aim of this strategy development is to minimize production and distribution costs as effectively as possible, while still meeting customers’ demand.
+It includes the suppliers, manufacturers, distributors, and consumers.
+The aim of this strategy development is to minimize production and distribution costs as effectively as possible, while still meeting customers’ demands.

 To keep the company running, there are at least 5 steps that the managers can implement in order to have strong supply chain strategies.

 1. Demand-oriented planning